jundalisay/superb/content/en/research/hume/treatise/book-1/part-3/section-07.md

 It is not true that we unite two different ideas in our every judgment.
 The idea of God, or any other idea that regards existence, is not a compound idea combined with the idea of existence.
 We can create a proposition which has only one idea.

 Therefore, we can reason:
-without using more than two ideas, and without needing a third idea to serve as a medium between them.
+- without using more than two ideas, and
+- without needing a third idea to serve as a medium between them.

 We infer a cause immediately from its effect.

 This inference is:
-a true species of reasoning,
+- a true species of reasoning,
-the strongest of all others, and more convincing than when we interpose another idea to connect the two extremes.
+- the strongest of all others, and
+- more convincing than when we interpose another idea to connect the two extremes.

-These three acts of the understanding: all resolve themselves into the first. are just ways of conceiving our objects.
+These three acts of the understanding:
+- all resolve themselves into the first.
+- are just ways of conceiving our objects.

 The act of the mind does not exceed a simple conception, whether we:

-consider an object or several objects, dwell on these objects, or run from them to others in whatever form or order.
+- consider an object or several objects,
+- dwell on these objects, or
+- run from them to others in whatever form or order.

 The only remarkable difference occurs when we:

-join belief to the conception, and are persuaded of the truth of what we conceive.
+- join belief to the conception, and
+- are persuaded of the truth of what we conceive.

 This act of the mind has never been explained by any philosopher, so I am free to propose my hypothesis on it:

 Belief is only a strong and steady conception of any idea, approaching to an immediate impression.
+[Footnote 5]

+{{< box >}}

-[Footnote 5] Footnote 5
+### Footnote 5

 When we infer the existence of an object from the existence of other objects, some object must always be present to the memory or senses to be the foundation of our reasoning, since the mind cannot run up with its inferences to infinity.
 Reason can never satisfy us that the existence of any one object implies the existence of another.